putYourWifeOuttaWork/1.125_LIVE_STUPIDEDITS/APPLY_IOT_MIGRATION.md

 # ✅ IoT Device Integration - Ready to Apply

-## Status: Implementation Complete ✓
+## Status: Implementation Complete ✓ - Migration Error FIXED

 All preparation work has been completed successfully: